 The FRC will commence an investigation into a Member or a Member Firm if:

-The decision to investigate is made by the Conduct Committee.
+The decision to investigate is made by the Board or it's Conduct Committee.
 Public interest considerations as to whether to take on an investigation include (but is not limited to):

 the impact on a significant number of people in the UK;